digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 [Code used for this analysis is here.](https://github.com/digital-analysis-co/dac-post-notebooks/blob/main/subscriber_lifetime_value_retention.Rmd)

+Since there are 24 months total history in this scenario:

+* **Train** a model on the first 12 months
+* **Test** the model against actual between 13 and 24 months
+* Refit the chosen best fit model on the full 24 months of available data and then **Predict** out to 36 months

 The plots below show actual survival in dark blue, while the lighter blue line is the predicted survival for each parametric model I tried.

-The models were only trained on 12 months of data, so everything after 12 months on the light blue curves is extrapolated and can be compared to actual on the dark blue line.
+The models were only trained on 12 months of data, so everything after 12 months on the light blue curves is extrapolated and can be compared to the actual dark blue line.

-In this case, just eyeballing the plots, the mixture model combining Weibull and Exponential Decay, fitted actual data out to 24 months a little better than Weibull or LogLogistic by themselves.
+In this case, just eyeballing the plots, the mixture model combining Weibull and Exponential Decay fitted actual data out to 24 months a little better than Weibull or LogLogistic by themselves.

 ![Parametric Models & Telco Survival](../images/subscriber_lifetime_value_retention/various_parametric_models_&_telco_churn.png)

-Once a best fit model has been identified, we can retrain it on all available data and predict into the future for time periods we don't yet have history for.
+Now that a best fit model has been identified, retrain it on all available 24 months of data, and then predict into the future for time periods we don't yet have history for, such as 36 months.

 ## Expected Survival Time (LTV)